 Intra-territorial pipeline regulation

-ITI’s new Petroleum Resources Division office opened April 1, 2014 and is located in Inuvik.
-The Division develops and delivers policy, programs and services related to petroleum resources exploration and development and manages land tenure associated with petroleum development.
+The Petroleum Resources Division office develops and delivers policy, programs and services related to petroleum resources exploration and development and manages land tenure associated with petroleum development.

 The Mackenzie Valley Petroleum Planning Office in Hay River coordinates the Government of the Northwest Territories’ planning and response to the proposed Mackenzie Gas Project – one of the largest energy projects ever proposed in Canada.